fred-ai-security/ai-security-assurance-labs/static-analysis/README.md

 # Static Analysis for AI Model Security

 This section documents static analysis methods used to evaluate AI model files and related artifacts before execution or deployment.

+Static analysis is performed during early intake stages and prior to any model execution or red-teaming activity.

 Static analysis helps identify:

 - Malware embedded in model weights
 - Suspicious or malformed file structures